The FCC occasionally receives complaints from consumers about broadcast advertising. These complaints concern a wide variety of issues, including:

-- the nature of the products being advertised
+- The nature of the products being advertised

-- the timing of certain ads
+- The timing of certain ads

-- commercials believed to be indecent or in poor taste
+- Commercials believed to be indecent or in poor taste

-- false and misleading advertisements
+- False and misleading advertisements

 Are there laws that limit material stations can broadcast?

-Stations are restricted from broadcasting material that promotes certain lotteries, advertises cigarettes, little cigars or smokeless tobacco products, or perpetuates a fraud.
+Stations are restricted from broadcasting material that promotes certain lotteries; advertises cigarettes, little cigars or smokeless tobacco products; or perpetuates a fraud.
+Some advertisements also may violate regulations that fall under the jurisdiction of other federal agencies, such as the Food and Drug Administration or the Federal Trade Commission.

 Additionally, federal laws prohibit or limit obscene, indecent or profane language.
-Some advertisements may also violate rules established by other government agencies, such as the Food and Drug Administration (FDA) or the Federal Trade Commission (FTC).

 Obscene broadcasts are prohibited at all times, while indecent or profane broadcasts are prohibited during certain hours.
 For more information, see our guide on Obscene, Indecent and Profane Broadcasts.